Twins vs. Pirates Player Props Betting Odds

 Kepler Stats

-- Kepler enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .333 with a double, two home runs, three walks and three RBI.
+- Kepler brings a three-game streak with at least one hit into this one.
+In his last five games he is batting .278 with two doubles, a home run, two walks and two RBI.

 Kepler Recent Games